Skip to main content

 If a new Appointedd store has been created without a SAML connection, the Store Manager will not have visibility of the store.

-OPTION 2: SAML configuration is set for all users to login via SAML SSO and with email and password.
+SCENARIO 2: SAML configuration is set for users to login via SAML SSO and/or with email and password.

 A Store Manager with SAML SSO enabled can login via SAML SSO and see a list of their SAML connected stores.